dacaccavelli/DKOP-Pizza-Palace/README.md

 # DKOP-Pizza-Palace

-Description: The purpose of this project is to create a pizza place in Linux.
+The purpose of this project is to create a pizza place in Linux.
   Customers are able to:
       1. Decide pizza size,
       2. Decide pizza crust type,